Accessing the Forecast Settings

-There are several ‘Forecast Settings’ configurations that can be managed by navigating to the ‘Cog/Gear’ icon in the lower left hand corner of the main forecast grid.
+There are several ‘Forecast Settings’ configurations that can be managed by navigating to the ‘Cog/Gear’ icon in the lower-left corner of the forecasting grid.

 Here you can find and manage the applicable settings:

 Download your forecast to Excel and the 'Forecast Value Audit' report

 Tax Settings: Audit and manage settings across your accounts that control tax status, tax % and account links.

 Outlined below are each of the settings areas and how these settings will impact your forecast in Fathom.